 World Cup qualifying has been seriously affected by the coronavirus pandemic with many qualifying paths suspended.
 The information below may change depending on the viability of the qualifying paths and local situations.

 EUROPE (UEFA; 13 PLACES)

 There are 55 European nations and qualifying began in March 2021.
-There are 10 groups of 5 or 6 teams, with qualifying treble headers in March and September to make up for the lost World Cup qualifying dates from June 2021 (the new date for Euro 2020).
+There were 10 groups of 5 or 6 teams, with qualifying treble headers in March and September to make up for the lost World Cup qualifying dates of June 2021 (when Euro 2020 was played).

 Group A: Portugal, Serbia, Republic of Ireland, Luxembourg, Azerbaijan

 Group C: Italy, Switzerland, Northern Ireland, Bulgaria, Lithuania

 Group D: France, Ukraine, Finland, Bosnia and Herzegovina, Kazakhstan

 Group E: Belgium, Wales, Czech Republic, Belarus, Estonia